 “A team of undercover police officers had spent the evening drinking and chatting in a London apartment… They turned on the television to catch a news report from Germany.
 Tens of thousands of Germans were trawling through secret files compiled on them before the Berlin Wall came down.
 There was a wave of revulsion at the scale of surveillance perpetrated by the Stasi, the East German secret police… The TV report showed the distraught face of a woman in Berlin who had discovered that the man she had loved for years was a spy.
 There was silence in the lounge.
 Then one of the undercover police officers said what the others must have been thinking.
 ‘You do realise, this is going to happen to us one day,’ he said…” Rob Evans and Paul Lewis, Undercover: The true story of Britain’s Secret Police (2013)

-Each new revelation about the abuses committed by British secret political police units has caused great public outcry.
-But despite years of ongoing court battles and a public inquiry called by the Prime Minister, Theresa May, into the damage done by undercover policing, none of the people affected by these abuses has yet been given access to the truth.
+Each new revelation about the abuses committed by British secret police units has caused great public outcry.
+But despite years of ongoing court battles and a public inquiry called by the ex-Prime Minister and then Home Secretary, Theresa May, into the damage done by undercover policing, none of the people affected by these abuses has yet been given access to the truth.

-Everything we know about these officers comes from activist researchers and whistleblowers, and the information we have covers less than 10% of the officers deployed.
-The Undercover Policing Inquiry (UCPI) has been under way for over a year, but it looks more and more like it is going to be a whitewash.
-At best, it seems likely it will drag on for years and years, as the police obstruct the process with more and more petty applications for secrecy.
+Everything we know about these officers comes from activists, researchers, whistleblowers and journalists.
+The information we have covers less than 10% of the officers deployed.
+The Undercover Policing Inquiry (UCPI) has been under way since 2016, but it looks more and more like it is going to be a whitewash.
+At best, it seems likely it will drag on for years and years, as the police obstruct the process with endless and disturbing applications for secrecy.
 Meanwhile the smoke is rising from the truckloads of files we know (from legal battles and the brave efforts of whistleblowers attempting to stop the cover-up) that the police have already destroyed.

-The past six years have shown that the police will do anything to keep the truth about their operations from coming out.
-From 1968 to the present day, thousands of people in Britain and abroad had their lives infiltrated and their privacy violated by top-secret political police units.
-Now, the secret is out, yet many people still do not know that their human rights were violated or why.
-People have a right to know what was done to them.
-They must release the cover names of all the officers who were spying on political movements, release the names of all the groups that were spied on and we should all be given open and uncensored access to our files.
+Since the first legal cases were first launched in 2011, the police have shown that they will do anything to keep the truth about their operations from the public.
+They protect themselves not the public.
+People have a right to know what was done to them and what files are held on them.
+The Public Inquiry must release the cover names of all the officers who were spying on political movements, release the names of all the groups that were spied on and give us open and uncensored access to our files.